-Arthur Fiedler made the Boston Pops into a world-famous institution during the 50 years he conducted despite frequent clashes with the musicians he viewed as elitist.
+Arthur Fiedler made the Boston Pops into a world-famous institution during the 50 years he conducted.

 He invented the free outdoor concert and the format that alternated light classics and popular music.
 His showmanship and sense of fun brought twirling double basses and inflatable sharks to the concert stage.

 Audiences all over the world loved the uniquely Boston Boston Pops.
 And Boston loved Fiedler, the city’s most famous resident.
 The orchestra – not so much.

 When Fiedler died at 84 in 1979, only three of the 90-odd musicians in the Pops agreed to play for his memorial service.
 And those lighthearted stage jokes started out as musicians’ pranks intended to needle Fiedler.